niululu/BARS/README.md

 BARS/
 ├── contracts/        # Solidity registry contract
-├── scripts/          # Hardhat deployment and benchmarking ├── rppg/             # Python rPPG processing and evaluation ├── figures/          # Figures used in the paper
+├── scripts/          # Hardhat deployment and benchmarking ├── rppg/             # Python rPPG processing and evalution result of inter- and intra-users ├── figures/          # Figures used in the paper
 ├── hardhat.config.ts
 ├── package.json